01Shimbo/HomeLab/Frigate_Ubuntu 24.md

 sudo apt-get update
 </pre>

-attempt to install gasket THIS WILL MOST LIKLY NOT WORK this will not work because gasket has been depricated in >python3.10
+attempt to install gasket THIS WILL MOST LIKELY NOT WORK this will not work because gasket has been deprecated in >python3.10
 <pre>
 sudo apt-get install gasket-dkms libedgetpu1-std
 </pre>

 FIX:
-install secound python envorment DO NOT DOWNGRADE CURRENT PYTHON VERSION (aptitude will not work anymore)
+install second python environment DO NOT DOWNGRADE CURRENT PYTHON VERSION (aptitude will not work anymore)
 <https://idroot.us/install-pyenv-ubuntu-24-04/>
 <pre>
 sudo apt-get update && sudo apt upgrade -y